decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 When an entity has a Counter component, you can run the following actions on it:

-- **increment_counter**: Increment the value of the counter by 1.
+- **Increment Counter**: Increment the value of the counter by 1.
-- **decrease_counter**: Decrease the value of the counter by 1.
+- **Decrease Counter**: Decrease the value of the counter by 1.
-- **set_counter**: Set the value of the counter to a specific number, for example to set it back to 0.
+- **Set Counter**: Set the value of the counter to a specific number, for example to set it back to 0.

-Use the **on_counter_change** trigger to perform an action every time the counter's value changes.
+Use the **On Counter Change** trigger to perform an action every time the counter's value changes.
 Add a condition to this trigger so that it only activates after passing a certain threshold.

 <img src="/images/editor/on_counter_change.png" width="300"/>